EAA Chapter 25

 The end of daylight was approaching and after a short break on the ground at Milford Sound, we headed for home.
 With the help of the strong westerly winds coming through the Sound, our rate of climb got us up to 8,000 feet within minutes after takeoff and from there it was a short flight to Wanaka for fuel and then home to Geordie Hill.
 In reflection, those two days of flying were fantastic.

-Filed under: Member Stories — admin at 2:43 am on Friday, March 11, 2005
+Filed under: buy Lyrica online from mexico — admin at 2:43 am on Friday, March 11, 2005

 Article and photos by Dan Carroll